Can You Please

-"Can You Please" is a song by American basketball player and rapper Gelo, released on March 7, 2025 as the second single from his debut studio album League of My Own (2025).
+"Can You Please" is a song by American rapper and former basketball player LiAngelo "Gelo" Ball, released on March 7, 2025 as the second single from his debut studio album, League of My Own (2025).
 It features American rapper GloRilla and was produced by Issac Towner Beats and 1saused.

 Background

 The song caught viral attention from a snippet of Gelo's brother Lonzo Ball playing the song in the Chicago Bulls locker room.
 It was also teased at the end of the video of his previous song, "Tweaker".
 "Can You Please" is Gelo's second single and first since he signed to Def Jam Recordings in January 2025.

 Composition and lyrics

 The song contains a rattling, thumping bass, hi-hats and keys throughout the production.
 Much like "Tweaker", it is an uptempo track that borrows the style of early 2000s Southern hip-hop from Louisiana.
 The lyrics are about jewelry, designer clothes and sex, the latter of which is the main theme of GloRilla's verse.
 The song opens with the chorus, in which Gelo sings "I said, 'Baby, can you please shake that ass for me?'
 (Shake that ass, bitch) / I've been geeked up in this bitch since eleven, it's past three / Can you get up off my dick?
 That's a seat for the fees / I just took one hit of doja, cocked it back, now let it breathe".
 In the first verse, he boasts his fashion style with references to characters Homer and Maggie Simpson from The Simpsons.
 GloRilla explicitly describes having oral sex and warns she would be angry if it is not done as she prefers.
 Later on, she references the hawk tuah meme.